kaveri-visavadiya/ES335-Machine-Learning/VGG_BinaryClassification/README.md

+Some info:

+VGG stands for Visual Geometry Group.
+VGG-16 and VGG-19 have 16 and 19 convolutional layers respectively.

 This folder contains Python files that compare the following CNN models on a binary image classification task:

 1. VGG (1 block)